David introduces some great exercises for callus development and finger independence.

 Focus on plucking the string with the right hand at the exact same time as you put your finger down with the left hand.
 Also, when you play a note, try to visualize the next note you are going to play on the fretboard.Scene 3: Finger independence

 The following exercise is similar to the last one, but will help you master controlling each finger independently.

-Try doing this exercise with every combination of two fingers possible.
-Don’t worry about going fast, just make sure you are getting a good tone on every note that you play.Scene 4: Final Thoughts
+Try doing this exercise with every possible combination of two fingers.
+Don’t worry about going fast!
+Just make sure you are getting a good tone on every note that you play.Scene 4: Final Thoughts

 Since a major goal of these exercises is to promote callus development on the fingers, it is normal for it to be painful at first.
-There’s no need to overdo it; take a break if your fingers hurt too bad.
+There’s no need to overdo it; take a break if your fingers are in pain or you develop blisters.
 You are also trying to build the muscles in your hands and fingers, so drink some water and take a break if your muscles are feeling tense.
 They will get stronger with practice.

 David Wallimann will start you on your electric guitar playing journey in this Phase 1 series.

 David Wallimann introduces himself, talks about his background, and offers advice to new players.Length: 4:28 Difficulty: 0.5 Members Only

 David introduces you to all the parts of your new instrument in this lesson.Length: 11:18 Difficulty: 0.5 Members Only